June 10, 2022

 DNP Salary

-According to Payscale, nurses with a Doctor of Nursing Practice (DNP) degree earned an average base salary of $107K as of June 2022.
+According to Payscale, nurses with a Doctor of Nursing Practice (DNP) degree earned an average base salary of $112K as of November 2023.
 The key determining factor for salary is the career nurses pursue after obtaining an advanced degree.
-A Chief Nursing Officer will earn more than a Nursing Professor.
+A Chief Nursing Officer (CNO) will earn more than a Nursing Professor.
 Ultimately, additional advanced education is reflective of higher annual salary earnings.

 The benefits of a DNP program according to the AACN are,